A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Numerical Simulation

-In the cart pole with friction example, the Coulomb friction introduces the mode switching between stick and sliding behaviours.
-As shown in Fig.\ref{CartPolewithFriction}, the solution includes three modes without any predefined sequence: \begin{itemize} \item from $0 s$ to $0.65 s$, cart slides to right side; \item from $0.65 s$ to $1.38 s$, cart slides to left side; \item from $1.38 s$ to $4 s$, cart sticks and keeps the pole balance. \end{itemize}
+A solution trajectory obtained by NIP with two Newton corrector steps and $\Delta t = 5 \cdot 10^{-3}$ is depicted in Fig. \ref{fig: solution trajectory}.
+The Coulomb friction introduces mode switching between stick and sliding behaviors.
+As shown in Fig. \ref{fig: solution trajectory}, the solution trajectory includes four modes without any predefined mode sequence: \begin{itemize} \item From $t = 0$ to $t = 0.490$, the cart slides to the right side to prepare for accelerating; \item From $t = 0.490$ to $t = 1.140$, the cart accelerates and slides to the left side to swing the pole; \item From $t = 1.140$ to $t = 2.040$, the cart slightly slides to the right side to keep the pole balance; \item From $t = 2.040$ to $t = 3$, the cart sticks. \end{itemize}

-In the 2D hopper example shown in Fig.\ref{Hopper}, jump motion with multiple gaits can be discovered without any predefined sequence.
-This solution includes ten modes that can be classified into stick and flight phase: \begin{itemize} \item stick phase: hopper sticks to the ground and is subjected to the impact force and Coulomb friction.
-Here, the stick phase occurs over time intervals [0s, 0.03s], [0.16s, 0.32s], [0.50s, 0.87s], [0.95s, 1.06s] and [1.17s, 1.8s]; \item flight phase: hopper jumps off the ground and is not subjected to any contact force.
-Here, the flight phase occurs over time intervals [0.03s, 0.16s], [0.32, 0.50s], [0.87s, 0.95s], [1.06s, 1.17s] and [1.8s, 2s]. \end{itemize}